 Why Add Quizzes to Your WordPress Site?

 Having said that, let’s go ahead and see how to easily create a quiz in WordPress.
-You can use the quick links below to jump straight to the method you prefer.
+You can use the quick links below to jump straight to the method you prefer:

 Thrive Quiz Builder is one of the best WordPress quiz plugins on the market.
-It allows you to easily build engaging and powerful lead quizzes, without having to edit any code.
+It allows you to easily build engaging and powerful lead quizzes without having to edit any code.

-It comes with a user-friendly visual quiz builder, pre-made quiz templates, built-in badge creator, powerful quiz analytics, and more.
+It comes with a user-friendly visual quiz builder, pre-made quiz templates, a built-in badge creator, powerful quiz analytics, and more.

 Step 1: Install the Thrive Quiz Builder Plugin